Newfoundland and Labrador–Quebec border

-The border between the province of Quebec and the province of Newfoundland and Labrador is the longest interprovincial border in Canada.
+The border between the provinces of Quebec and of Newfoundland and Labrador is the longest interprovincial border in Canada.
 It stretches for more than 3,500 km on land, and, according to both provincial governments, also contains a maritime part.
-Starting from the north, the border follows the Laurentian Divide (the divide between the drainage basin of the Atlantic Ocean and of the Arctic Ocean) on the Labrador Peninsula (but not on Killiniq Island, where Newfoundland and Labrador borders Nunavut) for the majority of the border's length, then follows the divide between the Côte-Nord-Gaspé and Newfoundland-Labrador drainage basins as far as Brûlé Lake, then follows the Romaine River downstream to the 52nd parallel, which it follows east to its southeastern terminus at Blanc-Sablon.
+Starting from the north, the border follows the Laurentian Divide (the divide between the drainage basin of the Atlantic Ocean and of the Arctic Ocean) on the Labrador Peninsula for the majority of the border's length, then follows the divide between the Côte-Nord-Gaspé and Newfoundland-Labrador drainage basins as far as Brûlé Lake, after which it goes along the Romaine River downstream to the 52nd parallel, which it follows east to its southeastern terminus at Blanc-Sablon.

 The division between Labrador and Quebec has changed over time.
-Labrador's coast was recognized to be part of Newfoundland (with a small break) since 1763, but the legal meaning of the word "coast" came to be disputed.
-A conflict erupted in 1902 over the right to use natural resources in the Churchill River basin, which ultimately was ruled in Newfoundland's favour, following a decision of the Privy Council in London in 1927.
-The decision was further recognized by the governments of Canada and Newfoundland when the latter joined Confederation in 1949 as the tenth province of Canada.
-While the line was described in the Privy Council ruling, it is still not demarcated on the ground.
+Labrador's coast has been recognized as part of Newfoundland since 1763 (except from 1774 to 1809), but the legal meaning of the word "coast" came to be disputed.
+A border dispute erupted in 1902 over the right to use natural resources in the Churchill River basin between the then dominions of Canada and Newfoundland.
+After lengthy delays, the case came before the Judicial Committee of the Privy Council in London, which in March 1927 delivered a win for Newfoundland and granted it the disputed land.
+The decision was further recognized by the governments of Canada and of Newfoundland when the latter joined Confederation in 1949 as the tenth province of Canada.
+The Privy Council described the line in general terms but it was never demarcated on the ground.